Grab the Macro Gear Guide

 Related: Shadow Photography Tutorial

-There’s just something about low key food photography that makes your mouth water, and that’s a sign of a good food photo!
-I mean, isn’t that the sole purpose?
-To make you wanna eat it?
+There’s something about low key food photography that makes your mouth water, and that’s a sign of a good food photo!
+Above all, isn’t that the sole purpose?
+To make you want to eat the subject?